SakSal-tech/trade-capture-system/docs/step-5-Events-notifications.md

 - `AdditionalInfoService.saveOrUpdateSettlementInstructions(...)`, `createAdditionalInfo(...)`, `updateAdditionalInfo(...)` other service helpers used during trade booking and amendments.
 - `TradeSettlementController.getSettlementInstructions(...)` and `updateSettlementInstructions(...)` endpoints that contain the read/update contract and were the natural place to add subscription endpoint in the same controller.
 - `TradeController.createTrade(...)` trade booking logic saves initial settlement instructions through `additionalInfoService.createAdditionalInfo(...)`.
 Because booking and amendment feed into the same service methods, publishing at the service layer covers both paths.

+## Files changed / added

+1. backend/src/main/java/com/technicalchallenge/Events/SettlementInstructionsUpdatedEvent.java

+   - Purpose: immutable domain event published when settlement instructions are created/updated/deleted.
+   - What was added/changed:
+     - Class-level Javadoc explaining the event's purpose and intended listeners (notifications, SSE, metrics).
+     - Per-field comments (tradeId, tradeDbId, changedBy, timestamp, details).
+     - Constructor Javadoc describing parameters.
+   - Rationale: clarify payload shape and make the event easy to use by listeners.

+2. backend/src/main/java/com/technicalchallenge/Events/TradeCancelledEvent.java

+   - Purpose: immutable domain event published when a trade is cancelled.
+   - What was added/changed:
+     - Class-level Javadoc and per-field comments.
+   - Rationale: same as above make the event explicit and documented for listeners.

+3. backend/src/main/java/com/technicalchallenge/Events/RiskExposureChangedEvent.java (NEW)

+   - Purpose: immutable domain event for future use when a trade's risk exposure changes.
+   - What was added:
+     - A simple POJO with fields: tradeId, tradeDbId, changedBy, timestamp, oldExposure, newExposure.
+     - Class-level Javadoc describing purpose.
+   - Rationale: prepared the event type so risk services can publish exposure changes later.

+4. backend/src/main/java/com/technicalchallenge/Events/NotificationEventListener.java (NEW)

+   - Purpose: a minimal `@Component` that demonstrates event listening.
+   - What was added:
+     - `@EventListener` methods for SettlementInstructionsUpdatedEvent and RiskExposureChangedEvent.
+     - Each handler logs the event payload (using SLF4J logger).
+     - Class-level Javadoc describing that this is a place to persist Notifications or push SSE.
+   - Rationale: example and starting point for notification persistence and real-time push.

+5. backend/src/main/java/com/technicalchallenge/service/AdditionalInfoService.java
+   - Purpose: service that manages AdditionalInfo rows (existing) updated to publish events.
+   - What was added/changed (high level):
+     - Injected `ApplicationEventPublisher` via constructor and stored in a final field.
+     - Added imports `ApplicationEventPublisher`, `java.time.Instant` and `java.util.Map`.
+     - Added Javadocs for the class and key public methods (create/update/get/search/upsert/delete) to make responsibilities and error modes explicit.
+     - **Event publishing:** published `SettlementInstructionsUpdatedEvent` in three places:
+       a) At the end of `upOrInsertTradeSettlementInstructions(...)` when settlement text was created or updated (payload includes oldValue and newValue).
+       b) At the end of `deleteSettlementInstructions(...)` after the audit record is written for a soft-delete (payload oldValue, newValue=null).
+       c) At the end of `deleteAdditionalInfoById(...)` but only when the deleted record is of fieldName `SETTLEMENT_INSTRUCTIONS` (payload oldValue, newValue=null).
+       Each publish call is wrapped in a try/catch so that failures in event handling do not break the main DB flow.
+     - The publishes use the existing `SettlementInstructionsUpdatedEvent` class; payload is a small `Map.of("oldValue", old, "newValue", new)` for quick consumer convenience.
+     - For publish failure I temporarily use `System.err.println(...)` to avoid adding a logger to a large service class; this is noted as a TODO to replace with SLF4J logging.
+   - Rationale: add application events so internal notifications, SSE, or other listeners can react to settlement changes without coupling them to the service logic.

+## Future Improvements

+- Synchronous vs asynchronous listeners:

+  - `ApplicationEventPublisher.publishEvent(...)` calls listeners synchronously by default.
+If I want non-blocking behaviour ( for UI pushes or slow persistence), add `@EnableAsync` to a @Configuration class, inject a TaskExecutor bean, and annotate listener methods with `@Async`.

+- Logging: replace `System.err.println(...)` with a proper SLF4J logger in `AdditionalInfoService` so failures are centrally recorded and monitored.

+- Testing: publishing is side-effect-only (no behavior change).
+If I later add asynchronous listeners or persistence of `Notification` entities, I need to add tests to ensure events are published and listeners persist notifications as expected (unit + small integration tests).

+- RiskExposureChangedEvent: it's created but not wired into risk services yet.
+Use it in `RiskService` once I have exposure calculation triggers.

+## Suggested immediate follow-ups

+1. Replace `System.err.println(...)` with a logger in `AdditionalInfoService`.
+2. Enable async processing and annotate the `NotificationEventListener` methods with `@Async`.
+3. Implement `Notification` entity+repo and update the listener to persist notifications for target users.
+4. Add frontend SSE client and small bell UI to surface notifications.

+Added/published domain events:
+Created RiskExposureChangedEvent (new POJO).
+Documented SettlementInstructionsUpdatedEvent and TradeCancelledEvent.
+Wired events into settlement flows:
+Injected ApplicationEventPublisher into AdditionalInfoService.
+Published SettlementInstructionsUpdatedEvent after upsert and after deletes (including delete-by-id when appropriate).
+Wrapped publishes in try/catch so failures don’t break main flows.
+Added an example listener:
+NotificationEventListener with @EventListener handlers that currently log events (placeholder for persistence / SSE).
+Small security/behaviour fixes:
+Ensured service fallback checks align with controller roles (allowed ROLE_MIDDLE_OFFICE where controller expects it).
+Removed accidental duplicate/undefined publish code introduced during edits.

+## How I tested the new events locally

+- Start the backend (e.g. `mvn spring-boot:run` or run tests that boot the context).
+- Perform a settlement upsert (via existing controller endpoints) or delete; watch the backend logs `NotificationEventListener` will log the received event.